top of page

 • LinkedIn

-I am a clinician who knows firsthand what it means to be neurodivergent.
-Who has personally experienced how the current mental healthcare system struggles to recognize and support clients with ADHD and/or autism.
-Who wants to help make a difference.
+I am a healthcare professional who knows firsthand what it means to be neurodivergent.
+I have personally experienced how current mental health services struggle to recognize and support clients with ADHD and/or autism.
+I am driven to help change that.

-Brainspark began as a passion project.
-I want to do more than bump up against the edges of colleagues’ knowledge and comfort; I want to help them move beyond them.
-Alongside my full-time job, I make space in my free time to develop tools that introduce others to what truly helps in the context of neurodiversity.
+Brainspark began as a passion project, and it still is just that.
+I want to do more than just encounter the limits of our colleagues' knowledge and comfort, I want to help them transcend those limits.
+Alongside my full-time jobs, I dedicate my personal time to developing tools that introduce others to what truly helps in the world of neurodivergence.

 BRAINSPARK